If you're an exporter you must use the National Export System (NES) to declare your exports to countries outside the EU.

 Under CAP, EU-based traders in agricultural products can claim CAP refunds on exports to third (non-EU) countries.
 In the UK, this system of payments is jointly administered by the Rural Payments Agency (RPA), but is controlled by customs.
 To qualify for export refunds, goods must leave the EU within 60 days of the date of acceptance into customs control.
 Some goods require a valid CAP export licence.

 You can find a full list of Rural Payment Schemes and information about which goods require a licence.

-You or your agent must make a full declaration to CHIEF each time you claim a CAP refund, even if you’re also registered for Simplified Declaration Procedure (SDP).
+You or your agent must make a full declaration to CHIEF each time you claim a CAP refund, even if you’re also registered for SDP.
 In the UK, the RPA issues all CAP export licences.
 The reference numbers should be quoted on your declaration along with any export refund data.

 Once it has this information, CHIEF adjusts your licence balance and transfers your claim for a refund payment to the RPA.
-Make sure you receive a Goods Departed Message from CHIEF - until you do, you won’t receive any refund payment.
+Make sure you receive a Goods Departed Message from CHIEF - until you do, you will not receive any refund payment.

 Use form T5 for export refunds on CAP goods leaving via another EU country.
 The T5 is used to control goods subject to taxes, restrictions or refunds on export from the EU.
 You may also need to state on the T5 the rate of refund.
 Under the UCC, the T5 document becomes an electronic message.

 There are 5 ways to access CHIEF to make your export declaration.